February music lesson resources provide a treasure chest of teaching opportunities.

-After listening to one or more of the songs, students have to answer music theory based questions and respond to words and phrases found in the song/s.
+After listening to one or more songs, students have to answer music theory-based questions and respond to words and phrases in the song/s.

-The fable says that if the groundhog comes out of his burrow and the sun is shining, the groundhog will go back into its burrow, and they'll be six more weeks of Winter.
+The fable says that if the groundhog comes out of his burrow and the sun is shining, it will go back into its burrow, and there'll be six more weeks of Winter.
 However, if it is cloudy, spring will come early.

 Recognize Groundhog Day with themed activity sheets to review notes and rests.
 See all the available MTR Groundhog Day Resources.